Quy Nhon Travel Guide: A Hidden Gem On Vietnam’s Coast

 Ky Co beach

-This is not a beach you can stay the night at, but it’s one you can visit as a nice little day trip.
-Ky Co gained some infamy among locals for being the ‘most beautiful beach in Vietnam’.
+This is not a beach you can stay the night at, but it’s one you can best visit as a day trip.
+Ky Co gained some fame among locals for being the ‘most beautiful beach in Vietnam’.
 I don’t know if it needs quite that much hype, but I certainly enjoyed it and do agree it is very scenic.

-The beach is surrounded by some cool cliffs, though the waters can get very choppy and maybe aren’t perfect for swimming.
-It’s mostly locals who make it to Ky Co, along with a sprinkling of foreigners.
+The beach is surrounded by some very cool cliffs, though the waters can get very choppy and maybe aren’t always perfect for swimming.

-You’ll have to pay a 100,000 dong park entrance fee and for a minivan service to take you from the parking lot area to the beach itself.
+You’ll have to pay a park entrance fee and for a minivan service to take you from the parking lot area to the beach itself (combined cost: 140,000 dong).
 Once there, you’ll find a smattering of seafood restaurants and a spacious and blissfully clean beach.

 How to get to Ky Co: the easiest way is to have your own motorbike.
 Some hostels in Quy Nhon may also be offering organized trips out to Ky Co.